 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are predominately UPVC framed sealed unit double glazing with similar external doors.
-There are one or two aluminium framed units along with a single glazed unit which has been blocked off internally.
-There is a timber door leading to the attached outbuilding.
-There are some areas of timber facia.
+Windows are predominately aluminium framed sealed unit double glazing with a timber framed double glazed unit at the rear extension.
+The front door is a timber unit with single glazing and there are PVC double glazed patio doors to the rear.
+There are timber and PVC soffits and facias, along with timber cladding at dormer projections.
 External decorations Visually inspected.
-Painted masonry, joinery and cast iron.
-Conservatories / porches N/A Communal areas N/A Garages and permanent outbuildings Visually inspected.
-There is a range of attached and detached agricultural style outbuildings varying in construction including brick and stone, with slate, metal and cement board roof coverings.
+Painted masonry and joinery.
+Conservatories / porches N/A Communal areas N/A Garages and permanent outbuildings A summer house and greenhouse have been excluded.
 Outside areas and boundaries Visually inspected.
-We understand that the plot pertaining to the property extends to around 1.45 acres which is overlaid in a mixture of materials including lawn, stone chips, earth and tarmac, some of which forms a substantial driveway.
-There is a small stream running through the subject's plot.
-There are areas of garden wall and boundaries are defined by fencing and masonry walling, some of which is retaining.
+There are private garden grounds to the front, side and rear of the property overlaid in areas of lawn, concrete paving and stone chips, some of which forms a driveway.
+Boundaries are defined by masonry walling, fencing and vegetation.
+A small stream runs adjacent to the boundary.
 Ceilings Visually inspected from floor level.
-Lath and plaster and plasterboard lined with areas of timber panelling, timber beam and textured coating.
+Plasterboard and lath and plaster lined with areas of timber panelling, timber beam and textured coatings.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plasterboard, lath and plaster and plastered on the hard with areas of timber panelling.
+Solid construction plaster on the hard, lath and plaster and plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is a combination of suspended timber and solid concrete construction.
+Flooring is a combination of suspended timber and solid concrete.
 Various fitted floor coverings exist above.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There are timber panel and timber and glass panel doors, timber skirtings, timber door surrounds and window sills and a timber tread and riser staircase.
-Kitchen fittings comprise floor and wall mounted units, with floor and wall mounted units also within the utility rooms.
+There are timber panel and timber glass panel doors, timber skirtings, timber door and window surrounds and a timber tread and open riser staircase.
+Kitchen fittings comprise floor and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There are open fires within the dining room and living room which have synthetic stone surrounds and appeared to be vented to chimneys.
-Otherwise, fireplaces have been removed and covered over.
+There is an open fire within the living room which has tiled, timber and brick surrounds and appears to be vented to the shared chimney stack.
+Otherwise, fireplaces have been removed/covered over.
 Internal decorations Visually inspected.
 There are paper, paint and tile finishes.
-Cellars N/A
+Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Electricity is from the mains grid with the fuse box and meter located within a hall inspection cupboard.